Is Taroko Gorge Open? What to Know for Visiting in 2026

 Shakadang TrailClosedWill need many years to recover.

-Eternal Spring ShrineClosed but may be able to see from highway.Possible reopening in mid-2025.
+Eternal Spring ShrineClosed but may be able to see from highway.Possible reopening in late-2025.

 Yanzikou (Swallow’s Grotto)ClosedWill need many years to recover.